polytypic/fastener/README.md

 //      { language: 'sv', text: 'Rubrik' } ] }
 ```

+The above hopefully helped to understand how zippers work.
+However, it is
+important to realize that one typically does not use zipper combinators to
+create such a specific sequence of operations.
+One rather uses the zipper
+combinators to create new combinators that perform more complex operations
+directly.

 ## Reference

 The zipper combinators are available as named imports.
 Typically one just